Scouts will begin to submit applications as soon as your research advisor launches your screener.

 - Expressiveness: Scouts' likely ability to participate well in your mission, as determined by dscout's proprietary machine learning algorithm!

 You're able to sort scouts in ascending or descending order.
-The default sort is Date, descending; so, the most recent applications will be first in your view.
+The default sort is Date, from newest to oldest; so, the most recent applications will be first in your view.